Keeping expenses low is a priority for many cloth diapering parents. After all, for many, saving money is the reason they chose to cloth diaper.

 After scouring the web for homemade laundry detergents safe for cloth diapers, I realized they were all almost identical.

 ** Before using this detergent on your cloth diapers please realize that for some they experience zero problems, while for others repelling does occur.
 If you are using natural fibers you shouldn’t have a problem.
-However, synthetics can develop a buildup.**
+However, synthetics can develop a buildup.** Check our Recommendations page for suggestions of what we like to use.

 Recipe for Homemade Laundry Detergent